 - Length: 194 mm

-- Barrel length: 116 mm
+- Barrel Length: 116 mm

-- Weight: Approx. 840 g (empty)
+- Weight: Approximately 840 g (empty)

-- Magazine capacity: 8 cartridges
+- Magazine Capacity: 8 rounds

-- Firing mode: Semi-automatic
+- Firing Mode: Semi-automatic

 - Sights: Open sights, simple but effective for close to medium range.

-Design and features
+Design and Features

-Use and distribution
+Use and Distribution

 Conclusion